department-of-veterans-affairs/vets-website/docs/Webpack-CSS-Configuration.md

 <div id="react-entry"></div>
 ```

+## Static Assets
+The `root/assets/` directory is used for storing images, fonts, and other files you may want to have reside outside of the Webpack build system.
+During build time, the contents of that directory will be moved as-is to the build output, so `root/assets/js/something.js` will be moved to `root/build/development/js/something.js`, which means it can be linked to in the website with `/js/something.js`.

 ##### src/js/my-application/entry.jsx
 ```js
 // Our Webpack configuration will use the file extension to determine how to handle that import, which in our case is to compile it into a CSS file.